ecoacoustics/known-problems/wildlife_acoustics/generating_overlapping_files.md

 ## Tools to process the data

-1. Ecosounds: **No**.
+1. Acoustics Workbench (Ecosounds, A2O): **No**.
 The website rejects files that overlap more than 12 seconds.
 Due to the distributed nature of harvesting protocols some files in a harvest a harvested and some are not – leading to a lengthy process required for deleting the files from Ecosounds, trimming them, and re-harvesting.